domwakeling/pen-test-docker/README.md

 This repository implements the tools described in HackerSploit's '[Python 3 for Pentesting](https://www.youtube.com/watch?v=UadqiHXfvsg&list=PLBf0hzazHTGM_dncTqO9l-0zUQYP0nNPU)' course.
-Parts of that course are also on the FreecodeCamp syllabus.
+Parts of that course are also used in the FreecodeCamp syllabus.

 But to add a wrinkle, and learn/reinforce another new skill, I am also going to try to 'Docker-ise' everything.